 - Ta Keo – A temple-mountain and King Jayavarman V’s own state shrine.

 - Ta Prohm – The famous “Tomb Raider” temple overgrown by jungle.

 - Banteay Kdei – Literally meaning “a Citadel of Chambers”, this temple functioned as a Buddhist monastery over the centuries.

 - Srah Srang – An artificial, 10th century lake and a nice spot to unwind after a day of “temple climbing”.

 - Prasat Kravan – A small, Angkor era monument with unique bas-reliefs.

 Angkor Grand Circuit (Day 2)

-If you posses a 3-day admission pass, doing the Grand Circuit tour is the ideal way to explore some more key temples in the Angkor Archaeological Park.
+If you have a 3-day admission pass, doing the Grand Circuit tour is the ideal way to explore some more key temples in the Angkor Archaeological Park.
 The tour is 26 km long and is an extension to the Small Circuit.
-Every tuk-tuk / taxi driver in town will know which temples to bring you too when you request the Grand Circuit tour.
+Every tuk-tuk / taxi driver in town will know which temples to bring you to when you request the Grand Circuit tour.

 The temples on the Grand Circuit, should be visited in this order: